Use ConfigMaps and Secrets with Oracle Cloud Native Environment

 exit

-This concludes the walkthrough introducing Kubernetes ConfigMaps and Secrets and how to get started using them in your application deployments.
+This concludes the walkthrough introducing Kubernetes ConfigMaps and Secrets and showing how to use them in application deployments.

 SSR